Meet our Multifaith Fellows!

 The Multifaith Chaplaincy has been a wonderful source of friendship, community, and love in my first year at Bates, and I can’t wait to do it all again this school year!

 Fenna Oliphant-Linden ’26 is an Africana major from Bethesda, Maryland.
 He is a lover of spoons and sugar cubes, crackling campfires, and the 1997 Volvo 850 wagon.
 If you are looking for Fenna on campus, you will be sure to find him somewhere on Frye Street, enjoying a cup of tea in the Multifaith Chaplaincy or, perhaps, on the quad with a guitar.
 At Bates, he is also involved with Campus Life’s Equity and Inclusion team and the Village Club Series so you might get lucky and find him in uniform in the Village.
-He is so SO stoked to return for his second year as a Multifaith Stringfellow and do his part in helping students find where they belong at Bates!!
+He is so SO stoked to return for his third year as a Multifaith Stringfellow and do his part in helping students find where they belong at Bates!!

 Multifaith is the beating heart of the Bates campus.